sajanshr/Super-Drive/README.md

 # Cloud-Storage-Application
-A web based app where a user can save their files, notes and credentials.
+A personal information management web application where a user can save their files, notes and credentials.

 ----Description----